JamisonWhite/svn_trunk_to_git_subtree/README.md

 Migrate multiple SVN repo trunks to a single Git repo using subtrees.

 These bash scripts are intended to migrate multiple SVN trunk folders into a single Git repo.
 They support one-way creation and update operations.
-Because SVN branch and tag folders are ignored these scripts can be used on SVN servers that contain multiple projects with each containing its own trunk, branch, and tag folders.
+Because SVN branch and tag folders are ignored these scripts can be used on SVN servers that contain multiple projects where each project contains its own trunk, branch, and tag folders.
+I  needed this to migrate 10 years of SVN code to TFS and did not want the branch history.

 ##Environment

-For my testing I used Git-Bash on a Windows 8 machine.
+I used Git-Bash on a Windows 8 machine to pull from a VisualSVN server to a Microsoft TFS.
+No other configurations were tested.

 ##Inputs
 By default the scripts will create a *working* folder in the current folder.